 The Girl Scout Leadership Experience

-• Girls connect when they collaborate with other people, learn from others, and expand their horizons.
-This helps them care about, inspire, and team with others locally and globally.
+- Girl Scouts connect when they collaborate with others - their troop leaders, or community experts - and expand their horizons.
+This helps them care about, support, inspire, and team with others locally and globally.

-• With your guidance, these budding leaders will connect with and care about others, and they'll be eager to take action to make the world a better place.
+- With your guidance, your Girl Scouts will deepen their relationship with the world around them, and they'll be eager to take action to make the world a better place.

-• Through cooperative learning, girls learn to share knowledge and skills in an atmosphere of respect and cooperation as they work toward a common goal.
+- Through cooperative learning, Girl Scouts share knowledge and skills in an atmosphere of respect, teamwork, and collaboration as they work toward a common goal.

-One last tip about using the processes: Girls’ time in Girl Scouting isn't a to-do list, so please don't ever feel that checking activities off a list is more important than tuning in to what interests girls and sparks their imaginations.
-Projects don't have to come out perfectly - in fact, it's a valuable learning experience when they don't - and girls don't have to fill their vests and sashes with badges.
-Because what matters most is the fun and learning that happens as girls make experiences their own, don't be afraid to step back and let your girls take the lead.
+One last tip about following these processes: Girl Scouting isn't a to-do list, so please don't ever feel that checking activities off a list is more important than tuning in to what interest girls and sparks their imaginations.
+Projects don't have to come out perfectly - in fact, it's a valuable learning experience when they don't - and Girl Scouts don't have to fill their vests and sashes with badges.
+What matters most is the fun and learning that happens as they make expeirences their own, so don't be afraid to step back and let your girls take the lead.

 Was a badge-earning activity a resounding success?
-Or was it derailed by something the girls hadn't factored in?
+Or was it derailed by something your troop hadn't considered?
 No matter an activity's outcome, you can amplify its impact by encouraging your girls to reflect on their latest endeavor.

 Reflection is the necessary debrief that reinforces what the girls learned.
-As they explore the "whats" and "whys,” girls make meaningful connections between the activity at hand and future challenges that come their way.
-In other words, reflection gives girls the confidence boost they need to pick themselves up, try again, and succeed.
+As your Girl Scouts explore the "whats" and "whys," they'll make meaningful connections between the activity at hand and future challenges that come their way.
+In other words, reflection girves girls the confidence boost they need to pick themselves up, try again, and succeed.

-Reflection doesn't need to be a formal process, but you can kick-start the conversation with three simple questions: What?, So what?, and Now what?
+Reflection doesn't need to be a formal process, but you can kick-start the converstaion with three simple questions: What?
+So What? and Now What?

-• Go over with girls the what of the activity.
+- Go over the what of an activity.
 For example, ask, "What did we do today?
 What part was your favorite?
 If we did it again, what would you want to do differently and what would you repeat?"

-• Lastly, review the now what with the girls.
+- Lastly, review the now what.
 Say something like, "Now that we've done this, what would you like to do next?
 Now that you know this about yourselves, what would you like to try next?
 Now that we did this Take Action project, what do you think we should do next to make sure it continues on?"

-What?, So what?, and Now what?—or whatever style of reflection you choose to use with your girls - are powerful elements of the Girl Scout Leadership Experience, and they'll carry these lessons with them for the rest of their lives.
+What?, So What?, and Now What?-or whatever style of reflection you choose with your girls - are powerful elements fo the Girl Scout Leadership Experience, and they'll carry these lessons with them for the rest of their lives.